 These bite-size treats are not only perfect for Thanksgiving, but also the best for holiday parties and potlucks!
 Great to also keep some on hand in your freezer for last-minute treats or drop-in guests.

 Hope you enjoy these cute Mini Walnut Apple Pies with California Walnuts as much as we all did!
+If you like walnuts, you may also enjoy my homemade walnut butter.

 Mini Walnut Apple Pies